All Episodes

 See, the prognosis is always correct.

-It's it's the timeline that people get wrong.
+It's the timeline that people get wrong.

-Like Schiff has been correct about collapse for like 10 years, 15, 20 years.
+Like, Schiff has been correct about collapse for like 10 years, 15, 20 years.

-But they always said it is always acting like it's gonna happen tomorrow, and it's like, you know, maybe it's 50 years from now.
+And it's like, you know, maybe it's 50 years from now.

 You're right.